 A demonstrated awareness of and willingness to address equity issues among institutional leaders and staff - Center for Urban Education, University of Southern California

-The process of critical examination involving interpretation and judgment related to effectiveness and quality.
+critical examination involving interpretation and judgment related to effectiveness and quality

 A program involving reciprocal movement of participants—whether faculty, students, staff, or community members—between institutions or countries.